Highcliffe Castle: Restoration: 1977–1998

 After a long series of legal redevelopment disputes with the businessmen, in 1977 Christchurch Council compulsorily purchased the Castle for £65,000 – its valuation set by a Land Tribunal undertaken by the Adjudicator to HM Land Registry – and opened the grounds and beach access to the public to mark the Queen's Silver Jubilee.
 Unable to afford the projected cost of restoration, in 1986 the Council offered the building on a 125-year lease for it to be restored for residential or hotel use within three acres of land for enabling development, but although several schemes were submitted none materialised.

+In August 1979, two episodes of the Southern Television series The Famous Five (entitled "Five Go Down To The Sea") were aired.
+Several scenes were filmed in and around Highcliffe Castle; whilst in its derelict state, including the hall without staircases and even the rear stepped entrance within a temporary 8 foot wired fence erected at the time, presumably by the council.

-In 1989 the Council and English Heritage jointly commissioned Niall Phillips Architects of Bristol to consider what future the Castle might have.
-In 1990 a shroud of scaffolding and sheeting was put around it to protect it, and in 1994 a start was made on a phased scheme to repair and conserve the building, funded initially by Christchurch Council and English Heritage.
+In 1989 the Council and English Heritage commissioned Niall Phillips Architects of Bristol to consider the castle's future.
+In 1990 scaffolding and sheeting was put around it to protect it, and in 1994 a start was made on a phased scheme to repair and conserve the building, funded initially by Christchurch Council and English Heritage.
 The first phase repaired the Castle's south wing, including the Wintergarden, Drawing Room and Library.

 On its completion, the Heritage Lottery Fund agreed to fund the council's £2.6million bid, enabling all major repairs to be completed by 1998, including the rebuilding of the East Tower which had been demolished in 1974 when it became unsafe.
-Craftsmen and women from Dorchester-based St Blaise Ltd won a prestigious Stone Federation award for their work on the Castle, with the judges describing it as “a textbook example of great care and skill”.
+Craftsmen and women from Dorchester-based St Blaise Ltd won a Stone Federation award for their work on the Castle, with the judges describing it as "a textbook example of great care and skill".